brillout/goldpage/docs/readme.template.md

 :zap:&nbsp; <b>Blazing Fast Mobile Pages</b>

 With the page config
-`doNotRenderInBrowser` you can control whether a page is loaded & rendered in the browser.
+`doNotRenderInBrowser` you control whether a page is loaded & rendered in the browser.
 When setting `doNotRenderInBrowser: true`, the page has no (or very little) browser-side JavaScript.
 Removing browser-side JavaScript makes your page blazing fast on mobile.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>

-The modular design of `ssr-coin` makes it adaptable to whatever comes next.
-For example,
-`ssr-coin` is view library agnostic allowing it to embrace future view libraries.
+`ssr-coin` takes care of SSR and SSR only and is agnostic to the JavaScript ecosystem &mdash;
+it can adopt the libraries of the future making it resilient and future-proof.

-Being agnostic to the JavaScript ecosystem makes `ssr-coin` a resilient tool that will survive a long time and become rock-solid.
+`ssr-coin` will likely survive a long time and eventually become rock-solid.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path